Join Over 14,000 Veterans – Get Exclusive Monthly Insights

 Social Security Disability Insurance

 Unlike SSI, you don’t have to meet income requirements to receive Social Security Disability Insurance benefits.
-SSDI is available to disabled persons who can no longer work full-time because of their condition.
+SSDI is available to individuals who can no longer work full-time due to a disabling condition.
 To receive SSDI, you must also meet certain past work requirements.

 CHAMPVA Benefits